 And we'll get to that later today.

-But let me tell you what happened in the courtroom and why people are comparing this to my cousin Vinny, because I think it's very very pertinent to everything that we're watching unfolding before our very eyes.
+But let me tell you what happened in the courtroom and why people are comparing this to my cousin Vinny because I think it's very, very pertinent to everything that we're watching unfolding before our very eyes.

-And and this is lawfare in America.
+And this is lawfare in America.

 This is where it gets very serious.